Red Bar

 Although the SI resistivity unit, the ohms metre is generally used, sometimes figures will be seen described in terms of ohms centimetres, Ω⋅cm.

-Resistivity equation / formula
+Resistivity formula / equation

 The resistivity of a material is defined in terms of the magnitude of the electric field across it that gives a certain current density.
+It is possible to devise an electrical resistivity formula.

 Where: